stockmq/stockmq-quik/README.md

-# StockMQ for QUIK
+# StockMQ

-StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with QUIK trading terminal.
+StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with QUIK (ARQA Technologies) trading terminal.

 On AMD Ryzen 5600x it performs 10000 RPS in average.